HermesBoots/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## The Long Format
 Listing the names of non-hidden files in the working directory and details about them using `ls` options.

+## Hidden Files
+Listing the names of all files in the working directory and details about them, again using `ls` options.